vvvv666/greenfield-docs/src/docs/greenfield-blockchain/overview.md

 - **Data ownership**: Greenfield empowers users with comprehensive data ownership management functions.
 Users can grant access, modify, create, delete, and execute permissions for their data to individuals or groups.
 On Greenfield, users can exercise complete control over their own data.
-- **Data assetization**: All data and access permissions on Greenfield can be presented as NFT assets on the Binance Smart Chain network.
+- **Data assetization**: All data and access permissions on Greenfield can be presented as NFT assets on the BNB Smart Chain network.
 Users' operations on these NFT assets, like minting or burning, will ultimately transform into changes in their data permissions on Greenfield through cross-chain technology.
 These NFT assets follow the [ERC721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) and [ERC1155](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/)